-- Use as few over the counter medicines (such as from a pharmacist or supermarket) as possible.

-- Seeking care for yourself

-for minor conditions is

-safe when pregnant after

-consulting a pharmacist or

-other health professional.

-Be careful if you decide to

-purchase medicines or herbal

-supplements online.
-There

-may be a risk of receiving

-medication that is not safe

-for you to use, only use a

-reputable website registered

-with competent authorities.

-Within the EU this is

-indicated by a common logo that appears on the websites operated by registered retailers.
+- Use as few over the counter medicines (such as from a pharmacist or supermarket) as possible. - Seeking care for yourself for minor conditions is safe when pregnant after consulting a pharmacist or other health professional.
+Be careful if you decide to purchase medicines or herbal supplements online.
+There may be a risk of receiving medication that is not safe for you to use, only use a reputable website registered with competent authorities.
+Within the EU this is indicated by a promotion logo at appears on e websites perated by registered retailers.